tomasfn87/learningGit/Readme.md

  * --allow-unrelated-histories helps your merge local and git files

 11) git checkout -b "new-button"
- * leaves actual branch and goes to "new-button" branch
+ * leaves actual branch and goes to the newly created "new-button" branch
+ > git checkout "main"
+ * leaves actual branch and goes to the existing "main" branch
+ > git checkout "new-button"
+ * leaves actual branch and foes to the existing "new-button" branch

 12) git branch (--list)
  * shows a list of branches; the actual branch will be green and marked with an asterisk (*)